 Mindful Self-Compassion (MSC) is a well-researched and effective 8-week program developed by Drs.
 Chris Germer and Kristin Neff.
 This class helps participants develop the habits of being kinder to ourselves and others, and living with more ease and well-being in our daily life.
 Mindful self-compassion is a first step in emotional healing.
 We learn to be-friend oneself, and acknowledge our difficult thoughts and feelings with a spirit of openness, curiosity and love, rather than self-judgment, or self-criticism.

 In the weekly program, participants will learn through activities such as meditation, experiential exercises, short presentations, group discussion and home practices.
 Learning is mostly experiential and includes current theory and research on self-compassion.

-$385.00: Registration with a certificate of completion to use for CEUs
+$375.00: Registration with clock hours or a certificate of completion to use for CEUs

 About the Instructors

 Elizabeth H. B. Lin, MD, MPH is a family medicine physician, clinical professor at the School of Medicine, University of Washington, and an affiliate scientific investigator at the Group Health Research Institute.
 As a physician researcher, Elizabeth and her team have conducted innovative research to improve mind-body health in general medical settings, which have been adopted worldwide.
 Elizabeth has had a daily meditation practice for more than 25 years.
 She has trained extensively with leaders in mindfulness programs, and began teaching Mindfulness-Based Stress Reduction 4 years ago.
 She has trained with Drs.
 Chris Germer and Kristen Neff, to become a teacher in Mindful Self-Compassion.